• Free shipping on all orders

 Preparation

 Matting requires more than just your fingers.
-Most of the time, the mats are too thick to work on with your fingers and need a little extra help.
-So it’s crucial to gather the right tools and products for the task.
+Most of the time, the mats are too thick to work on with your fingers and need extra help.
+So, gathering the right tools and products for the task is crucial.

-Honestly, only de-matting tools and metal matting combs will do in this situation.
+Only de-matting tools and metal combs will work in this situation.
 They make it easy to work out the mats while not causing discomfort to the dogs.
 Go for top-quality combs made for dog hair; some are even specific for certain breeds.

-After getting de-matting brushes and combs, you can get the coconut detangler.
+After getting de-matting brushes and combs, you can use the coconut detangler.

 Locate the Matted Areas

-Using the metal comb, start brushing the coat to check where all the matting is.
-Some can be on the surface and others more pronounced, especially if the dog has thick and long hair.
+Using the metal comb, brush the coat to check where the matting is.
+Some mats are more visible than others, especially if the dog has thick and long hair.
 Check behind the ears and other areas notorious for hiding clumps.

-Remember, any clumps too close to the skin will need extra care.
-Rapid detangling in these areas can cause the dog undue pain.
-Also, the whole process is uncomfortable for the dog, so be extra cautious and gentle.
+Remember, any clumps too close to the skin need extra care.
+Rapid detangling can cause the dog undue pain.
+Also, the whole process is uncomfortable, so be extra cautious and gentle.

 Start Detangling

-Next comes detangling.
-You’ve noted all the parts with matting and even those next to the skin.
-Now you can start detangling the knots and clumps.
+Now, you can start detangling the knots and clumps.
 Get the detangler oil and start on one part.
-Use a generous amount and work it using your fingers to undo as much of the clump as possible while being extra gentle.
-It’s better to spend time doing this rather than rush and hurt the dog.
+Use a generous amount and work it using your fingers to undo as much of the clump as possible while being gentle.
 Keep adding the detangler when you need to.
-Then use the brush to straighten the hairs you detangled.
+Then, use the brush to straighten the hairs you detangled.

-Using your fingers relaxes the dog and gives you a chance to undo as much of the mat as possible.
-Afterward, you can bring in the metal comb and brush to complete the task.
-Always start at the top of the mat, working towards the skin for the best results.
+Using your fingers relaxes the dog and allows you to undo as much of the mat as possible.
+Afterward, you can complete the task using the metal comb and brush.
+For the best results, always start at the top of the mat, working toward the skin.

 Start with the Small Mats and Move to Larger Ones

-Some mats are small, while others are big.
-It’s why you need to start by assessing the situation and work on the small ones first.
-The large ones can take time and require frequent splitting using dog scissors.
-Take care not to split the clump too much to avoid the dog getting a bold spot.
+It’s best to work on the small mats first.
+The large ones take time and require frequent splitting using dog scissors.
+Do not split the clump too much to avoid creating a bold spot.

-After detangling using your fingers and combs, brush the dog hair as gently as possible.
+After detangling using your fingers and comb, brush the hair as gently as possible.
 Hold the hair at the base and brush from the inside out.
-Always brush in the direction the hair grows for the best results but avoid touching the dog’s skin with the metal bristles.
+Always brush in the direction the hair grows, but avoid touching the dog’s skin with the metal bristles.

-Touching the skin can frighten the dog and even cause injury.
+Touching the skin can frighten the dog and even cause injuries.
 So make sure your hand is at the base of the hair for extra protection.
-All while doing this, talk to your dog in a soothing tone to keep it calm during the de-matting process.
+Also, talk to your dog in a soothing tone to keep them calm during the de-matting process.

 Coconut oil